WorkingOnCS/DSDPublic/index.md

 He also like playing football and swimming.
 Although his football level isn't very good, he enjoys the process of playing.

 - Characteristic
-1. Handsome
+1. easygoing
-2. easygoing
+2. responsible
-3. responsible
+3. optimistic

 # Kedong Xiu
 He is a senior in Software College of Jilin University.
 He is very fond of playing basketball.